docker/docs/content/manuals/docker-hub/download-rate-limit.md

 ### Private pulls

-Pulls for private repositories are attributed to the repository’s namespace owner.
+Pulls for private repositories are attributed to the repository's namespace owner.

 ### Public pulls